patrikcze/go-blob/README.md

 ## Current issues

-- 10.4.2023 - `Still persist` / Progress and Counter CSS via Javascript does not work.
+- 12.4.2023 - `Still persist` / Progress and Counter CSS via Javascript does not work properly.
 - 10.4.2023 - `Fixed` / SAS URI links are fully functional and properly formatted.